astral-sh/uv/crates/uv-trampoline/README.md

 Building this can be frustrating, because the low-level compiler/runtime machinery have a bunch of implicit assumptions about the environment they'll run in, and the facilities it provides for things like `memcpy`, unwinding, etc.
-With `#![no_std]` most of this machinery is missing.
 So we need to replace the bits that we actually need, and which bits we need can change depending on stuff like optimization options.
-For example: we use `panic="abort"`, so we don't actually need unwinding support, but at lower optimization levels the compiler might not realize that, and still emit references to the unwinding helper `__CxxFrameHandler3`.
+For example: we use `panic="abort"`, so we don't actually need unwinding support, but at lower optimization levels the compiler might not realize that, and still emit references to the unwinding helper`__CxxFrameHandler3`.
 And then the linker blows up because that symbol doesn't exist.

 ```
 cargo build --release --target i686-pc-windows-msvc
 cargo build --release --target x86_64-pc-windows-msvc
 cargo build --release --target aarch64-pc-windows-msvc
 ```

-Hopefully in the future as `#![no_std]` develops, this will get smoother.

-Also, sometimes it helps to fiddle with optimization levels.